phalpern/WG21-halpern/task_region_proposal-r2.md

 from previous work on language-based parallelism such as Cilk, X10, and Habanero.
 However, there are some practical issues that arise from trying to harmonize these constructs with the existing C++ threading model.
-For example, the terminal strictness of X10 and Habanero is more difficult to achieve in C++ because the strict scoping of C++ function variables is less forgiving than the garbage collected variables in the other two languages.
+For example, the ability in X10 and Habanero to return from a function without joining with sub-tasks is more difficult to achieve in C++ because the strict scoping of C++ function variables is less forgiving than the garbage collected variables in the other two languages.

-This section describes a couple if important issues along with some discussion of how they might be addressed.
+This section describes a couple of important issues along with some discussion of how they might be addressed.